Jagapathi Babu: 2014–present: Supporting roles

-Since 2014, Babu took a complete turn-around in his choice of roles, in what he terms a "second-innings."
-Babu, who until then was a lead actor, decided to play antagonistic and supporting roles to maintain his career graph.
-The first of which is the Nandamuri Balakrishna-starrer Legend (2014), where played an antagonist for the first time.
-His performance as Jitendra, a ruthless don was hugely praised and also won many accolades.
+Since 2014, Babu decided to play antagonistic and supporting roles.
+He appeared in Nandamuri Balakrishna-starrer Legend (2014), where played an antagonist for the first time.
+His performance as Jitendra won many accolades.
 In the same year, he played a negative role opposite Rajinikanth in Lingaa.
 In 2015, he played Mahesh Babu's father in Srimanthudu.
-In 2016, Babu played a London-based billionaire in Sukumar-directed Nannaku Prematho starring Jr NTR was also appreciated.
-He played antagonist in Ism and Jaguar.
+In 2016, Babu's role as a London-based billionaire in Sukumar-directed Nannaku Prematho, starring Jr NTR, was also appreciated.
+He played the antagonist in Ism and Jaguar.
 He also played opposite Mohanlal in Malayalam film, Pulimurugan.
 In 2017, he played Naga Chaitanya's father in Rarandoi Veduka Chudham.

-In 2018, Rangasthalam, also directed by Sukumar, Babu played an oppressive president of the eponymous village.
+In the 2018 film Rangasthalam, also directed by Sukumar, Babu played an oppressive president of the eponymous village.
 Grossing more than ₹2 billion, Rangasthalam was the highest grossing Telugu of that year.
 Alongside this, he played a Bangladeshi-terrorist in Goodachari, which became a sleeper hit.
-His role Trivikram Srinivas-directed Aravinda Sametha Veera Raghava (2018) is termed as one of finest performances of his career.
-In 2019, His notable works were Maharshi along with a crucial role in Sye Raa Narasimha Reddy.
+His antagonist role in the Trivikram Srinivas-directed film Aravinda Sametha Veera Raghava is termed as one of finest performances of his career.
+In 2019, his notable works were Maharshi along with a crucial role in Sye Raa Narasimha Reddy.
+In 2023, he played one of the villains in the Hindi film Kisi Ka Bhai Kisi Ki Jaan, starring Salman Khan and Venkatesh.

+He also played the role of Rajamannar in the blockbuster film Salaar: Part 1 – Ceasefire directed by Prashanth Neel in 2023.